 See Related: HOI4 Germany Guide: Everything You Need to Know

 Who are the Central Powers?

-The Central Powers (or Mittelmächte), consisted of Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria – hence also being known as the Quadruple Alliance.
+The Central Powers (or Mittelmächte) consisted of Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria, also known as the Quadruple Alliance.

-It was one of the two main factions during World War I. It was defeated by the Allied Powers that had formed around the Triple Entente of Great Britain and France (along with their Empires) and Russia.
+It was one of the two main factions during World War I. It was defeated by the Allied Powers that had formed around the Triple Entente of Great Britain, France (along with their Empires), and Russia.

 Who were the Allies?

 The Allies of World War I or Entente Powers is an informal term applied to the countries who fought together against the Central Powers during WWI.